Local coaches and players react to IHSA's recent news of a girls wrestling state tournament

-The popularity of girls wrestling has continued to grow over the past few years and the IHSA has finally begun taking notice.
+The popularity of girls wrestling has continued to grow during the past few years, and the Illinois High School Association finally has begun to take notice.

-Last week the IHSA announced that it would be hosting a state tournament series for girl wrestlers that will take effect beginning in the 2021-2022 academic year.
-Up until then, girls have had to wrestle against boys during the IHSA winter season.
+Last week, the IHSA announced it would host a state tournament series for girl wrestlers that will take effect beginning in the 2021-22 academic year.
+Girls have had to wrestle boys during the IHSA winter season.

 “It’s definitely exciting for the opportunity to have something at the end of the season that’s sanctioned just like the other sports in the IHSA,” Central wrestling coach Travis Williams said.
-“I’d say within the last ten years there’s been a huge change and shift in the acceptance of girls wrestling.
-I think its filtered down from the Olympic and International level to the college level and now we are starting to see it as another option for girls and it’s not the stigma that it might have been 10 years ago.”
+“I’d say within the last 10 years, there’s been a huge change and shift in the acceptance of girls wrestling.
+I think it’s filtered down from the Olympic and international level to the college level, and now we are starting to see it as another option for girls, and it’s not the stigma that it might have been 10 years ago.”

-Illinois now marks the 26thstate to approve girls wrestling, joining Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Kansas, Maine, Maryland, Massachusetts, Missouri, Montana, Nebraska, New Jersey, New Mexico, Oklahoma, Oregon, South Dakota, Tennessee, Texas, Utah and Washington.
+Illinois is the 26th state to approve girls wrestling, joining Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Kansas, Maine, Maryland, Massachusetts, Missouri, Montana, Nebraska, New Jersey, New Mexico, Oklahoma, Oregon, South Dakota, Tennessee, Texas, Utah and Washington.

-According to the IHSA meeting minutes from last Monday’s meeting, the number of girl’s participation in wrestling in Illinois has nearly doubled in the past year, going from 424 two years ago to 837 in 2019-2020.
+According to the IHSA meeting minutes from the June 15 meeting, the number of girls participating in wrestling in Illinois has about doubled in the past year, going from 424 two years ago to 837 in 2019-20.

-“We are starting to see that shift for that competitiveness where there’s a lot more school sponsored tournaments, there’s a lot more dual wise, teams that will bring girls if we know we have some then they’ll bring some…,” Williams said.
-“There’s still a little bit of that intermixing and that’s what we are curious to find out if there still be as much guy-girl wrestling on the mat, but the idea that girls are starting to see others do it and that comfort in numbers is a little bit more of a push to join in.”
+“We are starting to see that shift for that competitiveness where there’s a lot more school-sponsored tournaments; there’s a lot more, dual-wise, teams that will bring girls — if we know we have some then they’ll bring some …,” Williams said.
+“There’s still a little bit of that intermixing, and that’s what we are curious to find out — if there still will be as much guy-girl wrestling on the mat.
+But the idea that girls are starting to see others do it and that comfort in numbers is a little bit more of a push to join in.”

-Last season, Central only had one female wrestler by the end of the season.
-And it was Maggie Thorne who grew up around the sport due to her older brothers.
-She’s been wrestling for Central’s team for the past two year’s and plans to continue doing so until her high school career is over.
+Last season, Central only had one female wrestler by the end of the season, Maggie Thorne, who grew up around the sport because of her older brothers.
+She’s been wrestling for Central’s team for the past two years and plans to continue doing so until her high school career is over.

-In fact, if Thorne can produce well enough she might even get a chance to compete in the first IHSA girls wrestling tournament in her senior year.
+If Thorne can produce well enough, she might even get a chance to compete in the first IHSA girls wrestling tournament in her senior year.

-Being that Thorne wrestles she knows how it can be difficult to convince other girls to sign up, especially when they traditionally have to go up against boys almost every time.
-However, with the recent news she believes more girls will become interest in the opportunity.
+Thorne knows it can be difficult to convince other girls to sign up, especially when they traditionally have to go up against boys almost every time.
+However, with the recent news, she believes more girls will become interested in the opportunity.

-In the same tone Masters believes like Thorne, and that is that this is the perfect opportunity for girls to show that they are just as tough as the boys.
+Masters said he also believes this is the perfect opportunity for girls to show they are just as tough as the boys.

-Currently, Coal City has two girls on its roster and they have about five or six more girls in their kid’s club.
+Coal City has two girls on its roster, and there are about five or six more girls in the kid’s club.
 Through good promotion, Masters believes those numbers can continue to grow.

-“We got some young girls wrestlers in our kids’ club involved and a couple girl wrestlers at the high school level that are involved so hopefully those number can grow through promoting it,” Master said.
+“We got some young girl wrestlers in our kids’ club involved and a couple girl wrestlers at the high school level that are involved, so hopefully those numbers can grow through promoting it,” Master said.
 “Maybe we can get a solid girls team that’s as competitive as our boys team.
-Maybe they can win a state title since we can do it with all the second place finishes we get.”
+Maybe they can win a state title since we can do it with all the second-place finishes we get.”

-Although we still don’t know when and where this state tournament will take place, it was proposed to be held at the same area as the boys state tournament, the State Farm Center on the campus of the University of Illinois at Urbana-Champaign.
+No date or location has been given for the state tournament, but it was proposed to be held at the State Farm Center at the University of Illinois at Urbana-Champaign.

 (0) comments